Carol Engle

 With profound sadness but deep gratitude for the life she lived, we announce the passing of Carol Lynn Engle, who went to heaven to be with her Lord and Savior, Jesus Christ, on May 18, 2025.
 She was surrounded by family, embraced in love, and comforted by her unwavering faith.

 Carol was the cherished daughter of Karl and Donna Hunt of Sheridan, Wyoming, and the beloved sister of David (Debbie), John (Kelli), and Jeffrey (Kim).
 She grew up surrounded by the loving—and teasing—energy of her brothers, a bond always filled with laughter.
-She was also blessed with a wonderful extended family, including her mother-in-law Betty Jean Norregaard, father-in-law Elton Engle, stepmother-in-law Dee Engle, and brothers-in-law Neil Engle and Eric (Kassy) Engle.
+She was also blessed with a wonderful extended family, including her mother-in-law Betty Jean Norregaard, father-in-law Elton Engle, stepmother-in-law Dee Engle, and brothers-in-law Neil (Elena) Engle and Eric (Kassy) Engle.

 On January 14, 2000, Carol married her best friend and love, Justin “Tak” Engle, in Las Vegas, where they began their life together before settling in Montana.
 Their marriage was rooted in love, laughter, and adventure.
 Together, they cared for their beloved dogs—at one point, eight cherished companions.